Instruction-Following Agents with Multimodal Transformer: Experimental Setup

 For each task, there are a number of possible \emph{variations}, such as the shapes, colors, and ordering of objects; the initial object positions; and the goal of the task.
 These variations are randomized at the start of each episode, during both training and evaluation.
 Based on the task and variation, the environment generates a natural language task instruction using a language template (see Appendix~\ref{sec:instructions_details}).

 We compare \ours with strong baseline methods from three categories: \begin{itemize}[leftmargin=15pt] \item \emph{RL with pre-trained language model}:\; \textbf{HiveFormer}~\citep{guhur2022instruction} is a state-of-the-art method for instruction-following agents that uses a multimodal transformer to encode multi-camera views, point clouds, proprioception data, and language representations from a pre-trained CLIP language encoder~\citep{radford2021learning}.
-We report the published results of HiveFormer unless otherwise mentioned. \item \emph{RL with pre-trained vision-language model}:\; \textbf{CLIP-RL} is inspired by CLIPort~\citep{shridhar2022cliport}, which demonstrates the effectiveness of CLIP for robotic manipulation.
+We report the published results of HiveFormer unless otherwise mentioned. \item \emph{RL with pre-trained vision and language model}:\; \textbf{CLIP-RL} is inspired by CLIPort~\citep{shridhar2022cliport}, which demonstrates the effectiveness of CLIP for robotic manipulation.
 CLIP-RL uses concatenated visual- and language-representations from a pre-trained CLIP model.
-Similar to \ours, CLIP-RL uses multi-scale features by concatenating intermediate layer representations, and is trained using the same hyperparameters. \item \emph{RL trained from scratch}:\; \textbf{Auto-$\lambda$}~\citep{liu2022autolambda} is a model trained from scratch that uses the UNet network~\citep{ronneberger2015u} and applies late fusion to predictions from multiple views.
-We report the published results of Auto-$\lambda$ unless mentioned otherwise. \end{itemize}
+Similar to \ours, CLIP-RL uses multi-scale features by concatenating intermediate layer representations, and is trained using the same hyperparameters. \end{itemize}

-\ours uses the official pre-trained multimodal masked autoencoder (M3AE) model~\citep{geng2022multimodal}, which was jointly pre-trained on a combination of image-text datasets~\citep{changpinyo2021conceptual, thomee2016yfcc100m} and text-only corpus~\citep{devlin2018bert}.
-CLIP-RL uses the official pre-trained CLIP models.
+\ours uses the official pre-trained Multimodal Masked Autoencoder (M3AE) model~\citep{geng2022multimodal}, which is pretrained on a combination of 12 millions aligned image-text~\citep{changpinyo2021conceptual} and text-only corpus~\citep{devlin2018bert}.
+CLIP-RL uses the official pre-trained CLIP models trained on 100 millions aligned image-text~\citep{thomee2016yfcc100m}.
 See Appendix~\ref{sec:pretrain_dataset} for more details about the pre-training datasets.

 All models are trained for 100K iterations.
-For evaluation, we measure the per-task success rate for 500 episodes over 3 random seeds.
+For evaluation, we measure the per-task success rate for 500 episodes per task.
 Further implementation and training details can be found in Appendix~\ref{section:implementation-details}.